What is Friction? Types, Finding & Calculating:Easy Guide

+What is Friction?
 Friction is a force that acts in opposition to the movement or tendency of movement between two surfaces in contact.
 It arises from the interaction between surface irregularities when objects move against each other.
 Essentially, friction acts to slow down or prevent motion by converting kinetic energy into heat energy.
 This phenomenon is ubiquitous in our daily lives, present in activities as simple as walking or as complex as driving a car.
-Understanding friction is crucial in various fields, including engineering, physics, and mechanics.
+Understanding what is friction is crucial in various fields, including engineering, physics, and mechanics.
 Engineers and designers carefully consider frictional effects when creating products, machinery, and infrastructure to ensure optimal performance and safety.

 Types of Friction: Exploring the Forces That Slow Us Down